Efficient Background Modeling Based on Sparse Representation and Outlier Iterative Removal: Experimental analysis

-A major work of this paper is that, while purifying the frame series of a video, we utilize the work of sparse representation to select the most discriminative frames.
-In this section, we will explore the appropriate number of the discriminative frames.
-We operate our measurement on the I2R dataset.
-We provide our details while experimenting on the "Bootstrap" sequences of the I2R dataset at first.
-It is a video whose scene is in front of the buffet in a restaurant.
-We also use some other video sequences in the dataset and the corresponding results are also given.
+A major aspect of this paper is utilizing sparse representation to reduce the size of the video.
+In this section, we explore the appropriate number of discriminative frames.

-We use the first 300 frames in the video sequence as our original frame set $\mathbf{D}$, and measure the performance of SO-IR algorithm when the frame number of the selected frame set $\widetilde{\mathbf{D}}$ varies from one to thirty.
-Besides, we need a standard background for comparison.
-We use the first forty frames as the selected set to extract the standard background, because it is already pretty close to the globally optimal solution.
-The result is shown in Fig.5.
-We can see that, most of the extracted backgrounds are quite similar to the standard one, even if the number of the selected frames is small.
-However, it's a little depress that the counter is not recovered exactly even in our standard background.
-It is limited by the properties of the video sequence.
-The two little fuzzy areas are in fact the spaces just in front of the buffet, and there are always people standing there and taking the meal in almost all the 300 frames.
-As a result, we have no evidence to prove that the two areas do not belong to the background.
+First, we provide the details of our experiment on the "Bootstrap" sequence of the I2R dataset.
+A scene from this video takes place in front of a buffet.
+We use the first 300 frames in the sequence as our original frame set $\mathbf{D}$, and measure the performance of the SOIR algorithm when the number of frames of the selected discriminative frame set $\widetilde{\mathbf{D}}$ varies from 1 to 30.
+For comparison, we need a standard background, which we use all 300 frames to extract.

-Now, we measure the relationship between the rate of convergence and the number of discriminative frames.
-We compare each result with the standard one, and calculate the distance between them.
-Meanwhile, we use the distance between the standard background and the origin of the coordinate system as the standard distance.
-Then we use it to normalize all the distances.
-The result is shown in Fig.6.
+The results are shown in Fig. \ref{Fig.4}.
+In the figure, we can see that most of the extracted backgrounds are quite similar to the standard, even when the number of frames is small.
+However, it is a little disappointing that the counter is not recovered exactly, even in our standard background.
+The two small fuzzy areas are the spaces just in front of the buffet, where people are continuously standing and taking the meal in nearly every frame.
+We measure the relationship between the rate of convergence and the number of discriminative frames, the results of which are shown in Fig. \ref{Fig.5}(a).